theNewDynamic/oregonsadventurecoast.com/content/blog/savor-the-flavors-along-the-wild-rivers-coast-food-trail.md

 * Farms & markets are typically open seasonally, so be sure to check the brochure or businesses websites for up-to-date information about each location.
 * To ensure a positive experience, please check the hours of operation for each business online or by phone and note when reservations or appointments are required.
 * Check out their brochure!
 Get a hard copy at participating businesses or local visitors centers to follow along or use[ this online pdf](https://www.wrcfoodtrail.com/s/44989-WRC-Food-Trail-Brochureweb-1.pdf).

-  For the most up-to-date info about Covid-19 related travel updates along the Wild Rivers Coast Food Trail, read “What Reopening Oregon Means for You” at Travel Oregon’s website.